Languages, Literatures and Cultures

 Ph.
 D. Spanish Literature, University of California, Davis with major field in Golden Age Spanish Literature.
 2009.

-I currently teach courses in Spanish language and literature, which include: Conversation and Composition, Medieval & Renaissance Spanish Literature, Beauty & the Beast: Spanish Monsters, Cervantes, Golden Age Spanish Drama and Golden Age Spanish Drama in translation.
+I currently teach courses in Spanish language and literature, which include: Elementary & Intermediate Spanish, Conversation and Composition, Medieval & Renaissance Spanish Literature, Cervantes, Beauty & the Beast: Spanish Monsters and Early Modern Spanish Drama (in Spanish and in translation).
 My teaching philosophy is centered on the concept of interaction.
 I strive to communicate my knowledge to students in such a way that they can feel free to discuss it, question it, and generate new approaches to it.
 This interaction involves not only the lessons I can teach my students, but also what they can teach me.
 The challenge of teaching resides, not in merely presenting literary material to students, but in offering it in such a way that they are intellectually stimulated and interested to the point of wanting to become a part of these works.
 Some of the strategies I employ in my classes include discussions, debates, active and creative group work, theatrical performances, interdisciplinary approaches linked to the visual arts, and the incorporation of technology.